 Metal Gear Ray may be the first boss in the game, but he's still very memorable, if only because of RULES OF NATURE!

-Breather Boss: Sundowner, and a possible Anti-Climax Boss at that.
+Breather Boss: Sundowner, and a possible Anti-Climax Boss at that given he's initially made out to be the Big Bad.
 Formidable as he is, he doesn't require nearly as much finesse and skill to keep up with as Monsoon, the previous boss.
 He also has disproportionately low health considering his physique and fighting style (Some players poked through game files and found out that while Monsoon has 8000 health points, Sundowner has only 5000), you can also ignore his main gimmick (cutting through his shields with Blade Mode when prompted) pretty easily, and his attacks in his second phase are slow and heavy enough that parrying them should prove fairly easy even for someone struggling with the parry mechanics.

 Canon Fodder: The game references multiple events also mentioned in the Metal Gear Solid 4 Database regarding Raiden's transformation into a cyborg between Sons of Liberty and Guns of the Patriots, without going into the specifics of those events either.